 Connect to our Business ISDN2 plan offering cheap rates, or enquire if you're ready to take advantage of NBN Ready Business VoIP.

 All Timed Calls Are Billed on a per Second Basis.
-Pricing Includes GST.
+Pricing Excludes GST.

 With the rollout of NBN and other broadband infrastructure, an increasing number of businesses are starting to migrate their phone line services to Business VoIP and SIP Trunks.
 The business VoIP technology is gradually replacing traditional telephone lines like PSTN and ISDN.

 Business VoIP utilises SIP Trunks which are essentially VoIP phone lines.
 There is no minimum or maximum number of SIP trunk channels that's required to connect business VoIP.
 And that means much greater level of functionality and flexibility.
 You can start with one SIP channel and add as your business grows.
 Provisioning of services is also much faster and there is no need for a technician to visit the business premises.
 SIP trunks are usually provisioned within 24 hours of receiving the application.

 SIP trunks are fully portable and not restricted to individual premises.
 They don't require existing copper wiring and are much cheaper than traditional telephone lines.
 The majority of PBX systems installed in recent years are IP compatible.
 Provided your business is connected to a suitable broadband service, you can start using business VoIP without having to upgrade your existing phone system.
 To check if your business is VoIP ready, please call 1300 000 300 or CLICK HERE